TITLE: Mental Health Specialist 1 – Dual Diagnosis

 - Incumbent must obtain certification from the Department of Human Services as a Mental Health Investigator and Mental Health Examiner.
 Incumbent must keep certification current and in good standing.

 - Must possess a valid Oregon or Washington Driver's License, maintain an acceptable driving record and be insurable for client service purposes and for travel between business office for meetings and/or trainings.
 This position must pass all criminal history check requirements as required by ORS 181.536 to 181.537, and in accordance with OAR 407-007-0220 to 407-007-0370.

-This position works within the supervisory leadership of the Clinical Supervisor for its assigned program.
+LEADERSHIP RECEIVED: This position works within the supervisory leadership of the Clinical Supervisor for its assigned program.
 The designated supervision emphasizes independence of method and process while indicating accountability for results.
 Leadership will include triage with staff, guidance and support of clients while demonstrating initiative and responding to concerns within the framework of the Sanctuary Model.